dustinpfister/blog_posts/_posts/js-javascript-example-exp-system.md

 layout: post
 categories: js
 id: 652
-updated: 2020-06-02 13:17:10
+updated: 2020-08-16 17:37:10
-version: 1.12
+version: 1.13
 ---

 As of late I was working on one of my [canvas examples](/2020/03/23/canvas-example/) and I wanted a simple [exp point](https://en.wikipedia.org/wiki/Experience_point) system for it.
-Working out an experience point system can end up becoming ng a bit of a rabbit hole for me, so I thought I would start a blog post on a [javaScript example](https://www.tutorialrepublic.com/javascript-examples.php) of this one.
-That way I can keep coming back to this whenever I end up in this situation.
+Working out an experience point system can end up becoming a bit of a rabbit hole for me, so I thought I would start a blog post on a [javaScript example](https://www.tutorialrepublic.com/javascript-examples.php) for this one so I always have something to look back on.

-I said that this can end up being a bot of a rabbit hole, because there are many ways of going about making an experience point system, and also how it should be applied to objects in a game.
+I said that this can end up being a bit of a rabbit hole, because there are many ways of going about making an experience point system, and also how it should be applied to objects in a game.
 For example an experience point system can just be applied to a variable that holds experience points for an object that repentants stats of a player object.
-However experience points could also be the number of kills that a unit has scored, or the amount of money that something costs.
+However experience points could also be the number of kills that a unit has scored, or the amount of money that something costs, and so forth depending on the game where it is used.

-Also there is how experience points are gained, is that something that will go up along with level?
-If so will it at the same rate?
-How about the amount of time that a player spends paying a game, should that be used, or should it be something that is earned by way of skill or reflexes?
+Also there is how experience points are gained in the first place, and how many points are gained for doing whar.
+How about the amount of time that a player spends paying a game, should that be used as a way to gain XP, or should it be something that is earned by way of skill or reflexes?

-In any case in this post I thing I will be sticking with just the basics of making an experience point system with javaScript.
-When doing so I think most systems should have at least two methods one that can be used to find out how much experience points are needed to get to a given level, and another that can be used to set level based on a given about of experience points.
+In any case in this post I thing I will be sticking with just the basics of making an experience point system with javaScript, and will not be getting to much into how a system like this would be applied in a project that would make use of it.
+When doing so I think most systems should have at least two methods one that can be used to find out how much experience points are needed to get to a given level by passing a level, and another that can be used to set level based on a given about of experience points.
+Both methods should return the same standard object that contains all kinds of useful properties such as how many more experience points to the next level, and a percentage value from the starting about of XP to the amount of XP for the next level.

 <!-- more -->